How Long Does a Central Air Conditioner Last?

 Because most air conditioner parts can be replaced as they wear out, it's usually a good idea to repair parts as wear out.
 If the cost is not too high, it can make sense to keep an older air conditioner running longer.
 The exception would be for air conditioners that are more than a decade old.
 New air conditioners operate at much higher efficiency than units made just a decade ago, so replacing the unit may be more cost effective in the long run when compared to the repair cost of keeping a 10-15 year old unit running.

-Have questions about air conditioner maintenance?
-Give Ostrom a call, we are here to help.
+Have questions about your central air conditioner?
+Give Ostrom a call, we're here to help.